notdylandover/spotify-web-app/README.md

 #### 1. Go to https://developer.spotify.com/dashboard
 #### 2. Create an app
 - Name and Description can be anything
-- Ignore website
+- Ignore the website text box
 - Set the Redirect URI to `http://localhost:3000/callback`
-- Check the Web API
+- Checkmark the Web API
 - Once created, head to `Settings` in the top right
 - Copy the ClientID, Client Secret, and the Redirect URI to the `TEMPLATE.env` file
-- Rename the `TEMPLATE.env` file to `.env`
+- Rename `TEMPLATE.env` to just `.env`
 #### 3. Run the `start.bat` file
 #### 4. Go to `localhost:3000` in any browser
 #### 5. Sign in to Spotify